A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - NewsBreak

 A woman who said she was in a networking group with Heuermann told CNN affiliate WABC about a now-haunting conversation, when he asked her if she was familiar with the Gilgo Beach killings.

-“And back then I will say ‘Oh you know, he’s just from the area, maybe you know, he’s just a local talking … and would think that I’d find it interesting,’” Dominique Vidal said.
+“And back then I will say ‘Oh you know, he’s just from the area, maybe you know, he’s just a local talking about it and would think that I’d find it interesting,’” Vidal said.

 “But now I see it as a serial killer, kind of just putting it in somebody’s face,” she added.